fusionfoto/swiftclientgui-mdsearch-plugin/README.md

+# SwiftStack Client: Metadata Search Plugin Example

-# What Is This?
+## What Is This?
 It's a quick example of a SwiftStack Client custom metadata search plugin, written using [angular.js](https://angularjs.org).

-It looks like this:

 ![](https://github.com/swiftstack/swiftclientgui-mdsearch-plugin/blob/master/static/example.png)

-# ...and what is that?
 SwiftStack Client provides a native "Metadata Search" tool, which allows you to search for objects in Swift when you've enabled [Metadata Search](https://www.swiftstack.com/docs/admin/cluster_management/metadata_sync.html).

 That said, Elasticsearch is powerful and complicated, and you may well want to write your own search applications to find data, whilst still allowing SwiftStack Client to carry out data operations against yur object store.
 That's where this comes in.

-# How do I use it?
+## How do I use it?
 You'll need to ensure node.js is installed on your (presumably, linux) machine - details can be found [here](https://nodejs.org/en/download/package-manager/#enterprise-linux-and-fedora).

 Clone this repo.
 Then, install the required node.js modules: